 Many of the residents of St Mary of the Angels cannot speak for themselves.
-We, their parents and relatives, are their voices.
-Hear what we have to say.
+We, their parents and relatives, give voice to their will and preference.
+Hear what they have to say.

 On behalf of Bernard Fitzpatrick